-If you are filing an amended return, please write Amended return across the top.
+If you are filing an amended return, please write Amended return across the top of the front page.

 Tax basis

 Article 9, section 183, of the Tax Law provides for a franchise tax based on the net value of issued capital stock employed in New York State (see Form CT-183, Schedule D).